pmndrs/zustand/docs/guides/typescript.md

 }))
 ```

 This code compiles.
 However, you will get an exception when you run it: "Uncaught TypeError: Cannot read properties of undefined (reading 'foo')".
-This is because `get` would return `undefined` before the initial state is created (hence you should not call `get` when creating the initial state).
-But the types tell that get is `() => { foo: number }`, which is exactly the lie I was taking about.
-That value is eventually `get`, but first it is `() => undefined`.
+This is because `get` would return `undefined` before the initial state is created (hence you shouldn't call `get` when creating the initial state).
+But the types tell that `get` is of type `() => { foo: number }`, which is exactly the lie I was taking about.
+The type of `get` is eventually that, but first it is `() => undefined`.

-Long story short, Zustand has a strange runtime behavior that can not be typed in a sound and inferrable way.
-We could make it inferrable with the right TypeScript features.
-However, those do not exist yet.
-And the strange behaviour is not a problem.
+Long story short, Zustand has a bit type-theoretically wild runtime behavior, which can't be typed in a sound and inferrable way with the currently available TypeScript features.
+To workaround the lack of inferrence, we provide the state type via a type parameter, and the tiny bit of unsoundness isn't a problem.

 </details>